 - Sellers spend too much time searching for content

-Now that we’ve identified the importance of sales enablement, let’s take a look at how you can get started building your organization’s own sales enablement plan.
+Now that we’ve identified the importance of the sales enablement function, let’s take a look at how you can get started building your organization’s own sales enablement plan.

 Determine your sales enablement goals

-First, you need to determine what your overall sales enablement goals are going to be.
-This will help you identify what sales enablement tools are needed to ensure you meet those metrics.
-To do this, you need to research critical metrics and look at how to improve them.
+First, you need to determine what your overall sales enablement goals will be.
+This will help you identify what sales enablement materials are needed to ensure you meet those metrics.
 Set reasonable expectations, but add stretch goals to keep everyone motivated.
-Measure your current metrics so that you can accurately measure the results post-implementation.

 Identify what your team needs

-Along with improving metrics, focus on solving the organization’s most pressing pain points and challenges.
-Which sales enablement efforts will give you the best results?
-Knowing what tools your team needs will also help you build a sales enablement playbook, provide the tools your teams need, and focus on any missing skills or knowledge that will help your organization excel.
+Along with improving metrics, focus on solving the most pressing pain points and challenges.
+What will give you the best results?
+Knowing what tools your team needs will help you build a sales enablement playbook, provide the tools your teams need, and provide any missing skills or knowledge training.

 Set clear outcomes and deliverables

-Once you’ve assigned a team to build out and implement your sales enablement framework, set clear goals and a timeline for completion.
-You don‘t have to be overly strict, but you have to keep things moving to make sure everyone stays on point.
-Keep managers and team leads involved, and don’t leave anyone out of the loop.
-Make sure that everyone clearly understands their role within the greater sales enablement plan to ensure that they successfully provide any deliverable that’s needed..
-After all, it will take input from both marketing and sales to make your sales enablement process work.
+Once you’ve identified your team’s needs, set clear goals and a timeline for completion.
+Make sure that everyone understands their role to ensure that they successfully provide any deliverable that’s needed.
+After all, it will take input from both the marketing and sales teams to make your sales enablement process work.